maria goes NIFTy: Gaussian Process-Based Reconstruction and Denoising of Simulated (Sub-)Millimetre Single-Dish Telescope Data: Results

 To validate our approach, we compare the results with those produced using the maximum likelihood (ML) mapmaking method \texttt{minkasi} \cite{Romero2020, minkasi} (see Fig.~\ref{fig:final_map_comp}).
 In comparison to the ML map, we find that the \texttt{NIFTy} reconstruction is quantitatively closer to the ground truth map and exhibits lower noise levels, particularly on small scales.
 The maximum residual for the \texttt{NIFTy} reconstruction is reduced from about \(1920\,\mu\mathrm{K}_\mathrm{RJ}\) (\(\sim96\%\)) to about \(250\,\mu\mathrm{K}_\mathrm{RJ}\) (\(\sim13\%\)) and appears more uniform on a whole and not strongly correlated with the astronomical signal of interest.
 The residual of the respective reconstructions is shown in the middle column of Fig.~\ref{fig:final_map_comp}.
 Here, the ML reconstruction shows an average residual offset of \(\sim 70\,\mu\mathrm{K}_{\mathrm{RJ}}\), likely due to filtering, while the \texttt{NIFTy} reconstruction remains fiducial to within \(1.5\,\mu\mathrm{K}_{\mathrm{RJ}}\) of the ground truth on average.

 The power spectra of all reconstructed signals and their true (simulated) counterparts are shown in the lower right panel of Figure \ref{fig:final_map_comp}.
 Both the atmosphere and the signal map are accurately reconstructed over many orders of magnitude in both power and frequency, despite a noise contribution which is roughly three orders of magnitude larger than the signal from the map.
 The map reconstruction breaks down at a frequency of about $1\,\mathrm{Hz}$.
-In this regime, the frequency-dependent $1/f$ noise component becomes significant and, since it is currently not included in the \texttt{NIFTy} model, cannot be subtracted and thus enters the map.
+In this regime, the frequency-dependent $1/f$ noise component (see \cite{maria1} for more detailed discussion) becomes significant and, since it is currently not included in the \texttt{NIFTy} model, cannot be subtracted and thus enters the map.
 This effect can be seen in the map shown in Figure \ref{fig:final_map_comp} as well.
+We note that modelling this $1/f$ noise component is likely feasible as we are currently showing in internal tests on real data, finding that multiple noise models are required as the behaviour is not perfectly correlated across the detectors.
+The results will be published in a future work (Fuchs et al.\ in prep.).